fsantanna/pingus/ceu/README.md

 #### C++

-In C++, the class `PinguHolder` is a container that holds all alive pingus:
+In C++, the class `PinguHolder` is a container that holds all pingus alive:

 @CODE_LINES[[language=CPP,
 Pingu* PinguHolder::create_pingu (<...>) {              @create_1